nixified-ai/flake/README.md

 - [Max Headroom](https://github.com/max-privatevoid) For figuring out why fetching was non deterministic when using `fetch-macOS-v2.py`
 - [cleverca22](https://github.com/cleverca22/) For helping me sift through the QEMU source code

+### Prior Art

-To bootstrap the project, I have vendored the [OSX-KVM repo](https://github.com/kholia/OSX-KVM) into this one, it contains some qcow2 files that I don't know how to reproduce yet, as noted below in the TODOs.
+To bootstrap the project, I use some of the [OSX-KVM repo](https://github.com/kholia/OSX-KVM) as a Flake input.
+It contains some qcow2 files that I don't know how to reproduce yet, as noted below in the TODOs.
 Without work such as OSX-KVM by Kholia, and [macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) by Foxlet, a repo like mine could not possibly exist.

+As [pointed out to me on Twitter](https://twitter.com/cirrus_labs/status/1727415699034062869), Cirrus Labs had made a [Hashicorp Packer template](https://github.com/cirruslabs/macos-image-templates) to do similar automation by using VNC and Sleeps.
+The major difference between this and what I am doing, is that I use TCL Expect and Tesseract OCR to more reliably get the same result, without relying as much on sleeps/waits.
+Additionally, the CI for this repo runs the macOS installer 10 times whenever anything changes, to validate that nothing is broken, and that the function `makeDarwinImage` works reliably.
+There is also a NixOS test that boots the VM, in a VM, and tests that the macOS VM is able to be SSH'd into on port 22.

 ## macOS